abbreviatedman/spellbound/data/quotes.md

 456
 00:21:31,958 --> 00:21:34,675
-I called and called and called...
+I called and called and called…

 457
 00:21:34,684 --> 00:21:37,465